Yuribao/MG-RKD/README.md

 ### Setup Environment

 We use conda for environment setup.
-You can use

-`bash ./prepare_env.sh`

-which will create a conda environment named `glnn` and install relevant requirements (from `requirements.txt`).
+You can use `bash ./prepare_env.sh` which will create a conda environment named `rkd` and install relevant requirements (from `requirements.txt`).
 For simplicity, we use CPU-based `torch` and `dgl` versions in this guide, as specified in requirements.
 To run experiments with CUDA, please install `torch` and `dgl` with proper CUDA support, remove them from `requirements.txt`, and properly set the `--device` argument in the scripts.
-See https://pytorch.org/ and https://www.dgl.ai/pages/start.html for more installation details.

 Be sure to activate the environment with

-`conda activate glnn`
+`conda activate rkd`

 before running experiments as described below.